alexcarpenter/ibrewmyown.coffee/src/interviews/2025-01-07-john-george-sample.md

 I keep all the odds and ends I don't use on a daily basis inside the IKEA KUGGIS boxes.
 This includes additional brewers and miscellaneous things like filters and portafilters.
 Everything rests on an IKEA FJÄLLBO shelf.

-## What is you preffered brewing method?
+## What is you prefered brewing method?

 My favorite drink will always be a pour over.
 The process of wetting the filter, creating a divot in the bed, blooming the coffee, and watching the water drip is a zen experience.
 It’s less forgiving than other brewing methods, but that makes perfecting a cup feel all the more rewarding.